eabase/meshtastic_sdr/README.md

 6. Run the flow in GnuRadio.
 NOTE: the flows emit data AS A server to TCP ports.
 Looking at the block "ZMQ PUB Sink" you can see the ports are from 20000-20007.
 7. Run the python3 program with "python3 meshtastic_gnuradio_decoder.py -n <SERVER> -p <PORT>"

-The program also accepts individual packets of data with "python3 meshtastic_gnuradio_decoder.py -i <data>" and an optional -k AES key override
+The program also accepts individual packets of data with "python3 meshtastic_gnuradio_decoder.py -i <data>"

+The program also supports an optional AES key override.
+If you don't provide it, it uses the default 'AQ==' key.

 Note that the ports are set as:
 Shortfast TCP/20000